igorbrigadir/awesome-twitter-algo/README.md

 ## Input Data

 + The system starts with [500 million tweets posted on a daily basis](https://blog.twitter.com/engineering/en_us/topics/open-source/2023/twitter-recommendation-algorithm).
 It filters to showing you one of 1500 possible tweet generated candidates.

 ## Candidate Generators

++ The largest candidate generator is Earlybird, a Lucense

 ## Rankers